+Understanding landlord-tenant rights is essential whether you're a landlord, property manager, or tenant.
 In this comprehensive guide, we'll dive into the fundamentals of North Carolina's landlord-tenant laws, helping you navigate the rental process while abiding by state regulations.
-We’ll go over the lease/rental agreement, tenant rights and responsibilities, repairs and maintenance, and evictions and foreclosures.
+We'll go over leases, rights and responsibilities, repairs and maintenance, and evictions and foreclosures.

 Understanding a Lease Agreement in North Carolina

-Importance of Reading and Understanding a Lease Agreement
+Importance of Reading Your Lease Agreement

-Both landlord and tenant should get to know their lease agreement so they can know their responsibilities.
+Both landlord and tenant should get to know their lease agreement so they can understand their responsibilities.
 As a landlord, it's a good idea to always include a written lease agreement, regardless of the lease duration.
 This simple precaution can safeguard both parties in cases of a legal dispute in a court of law.

 What to Include in a Lease/Rental Agreement